 Field Education is an academic requirement beginning in the fall of the students’ 2nd year.
 Master of Divinity students take two years of field education.
 They may remain at the same site for both years or chose a different field experience for the second year.
 The requirement for Master of Arts students varies by degree program.

 Today's ministries have many needs and limited resources so it is tempting to expect our students to supply vital programmatic resources.
 However, this is not the purpose of Field Education, and while we have great confidence in our students' abilities and commitment, their role is that of student rather than employee.
-For most of our students, youth ministry is not a primary vocational interest.
+For most of our students, children and youth ministry is not a primary vocational interest.

-Site Supervisors agree to provide the following:
+Our Teaching Sites agree to provide the following:

-- The site provides a stipend of $3500 to the student for the academic year, and reimbursement for travel expenses incurred in service to the site (excluding commuting to/from the site).
+- The site provides a stipend of $4500 to the student for the academic year, and reimbursement for travel expenses incurred in service to the site (excluding commuting to/from the site).

-Field Education Handbook 2016-2017
+Field Education Handbook 2021-2022

 The Field Education Handbook has been prepared for students, field site supervisors, and site committees.
 All elements of Garrett-Evangelical’s field education program may be found in the Handbook.